intotecho/yarraheritagemaps/heritage_register/README.md

 - `bq --dataset_id=YarraPlanning mk  --schema=./register_schema.json HERITAGE_REGISTER_C191_WITHVHD`
 - This table is then used to join YARRA PROPERTIES.
 - BQ Console Job options
-- Allow upto 4 errors,
+- Allow up to 4 errors,
 - Skip header row
 - Allow new line in quotes